Münzer:

 “We arrived at the noble coastal city called Alicante.
 While we rode among mountains, we saw many fields of kermes, cumin, esparto, anis and other crops.
 Alicante is situated on the sea, facing east.
 Towards the north there is a very high mountain, on whose peak is situated an admirable fortress, and at whose feet is the city with about five hundred houses.
 It has among others, a beautiful church dedicated to the blessed Virgin Mary, with a painting on the top part of the altar, that was just bought by the new owners of the temple, for fifteen hundred ducats.

-: On a mountain near the seashore, towards the west, there is a noble mineral salt that is extracted like alum and transported to various ports, like Genoa, and others.
+[Produce of Alicante]: On a mountain near the seashore, towards the west, there is a noble mineral salt that is extracted like alum and transported to various ports, like Genoa, and others.
 They also produce raisins in the coastal valley, where the Saracens live, in such abundance that en every year they gather ten or twelve thousand hundredweight, which are exported all over Europe. …Raisins are also produced in other places between Valencia and AlicanteThe Count of Concentaina is the principal lord over these Moors.
 There are many towns there

 In the maritime regions towards the east, they also make a great quantity of white wine, but even more red wine called "from Alicante," which they send to England, Scotland, Flanders and other places in Europe. … That day, we saw twenty-six boats from Vizcaya, from Flanders, etc., that were loading wine and other things.
 In this place they produce equally a great quantity of almonds and rice.”